sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 //CAPABILTIES ARE ONLY SUPPORTED A THE CONTAINER LEVEL

-## check which user is running processes on a pod
+check which user is running processes on a pod:

 kubectl exec ubuntu-sleeper -- whoami